 Thank you for visiting my fundraising page for Jack's Star Tribute Fund supporting the Children's Cancer Unit at the Bristol Children's Hospital.
 I set the fund up through the Wallace & Gromit Grand Appeal in memory of my son, Jack, who died from a rare form of leukaemia on 23 July 2008, he was only 9.
 Since then I have been raising funds to help make life a little better for all those children I have met over the past years and sadly, for those who will be newly diagnosed in the future.

 At the end of 2014 Jack's fund reached a target of £100k, funding the new modern playroom & integrated conservatory on the Children's Cancer Unit - a special place where children can spend time away from their hospital beds and a very fitting legacy to my son.
-In 2015 we donated £10k towards the refurb of the Unit's kitchen, providing a better level of catering to children undergoing chemo & radiotherapy and £6k for a jukebox for their playroom.
+In 2015 we raised a further £10k towards the refurb of the Unit's kitchen, providing a better level of catering to children undergoing chemo & radiotherapy and £6k for a jukebox for their playroom.
 By the end of 2017 Jack's fund had also raised the £70k required to upgrade the 10 isolation rooms on the Bone Marrow Transplant section of the Unit and by March 2018, Jack's Fund had reached over £200k.

-Jack's Fund has also provided Wii Fits to encourage children to get out of bed, helping towards their physical recovery following a bone marrow transplant; donations of DVDs and computer games; emergency palliative care bags enabling families to provide end of life care a home.
+Jack's Fund has also provided Wii Fits to encourage children to get out of bed, helping towards their physical recovery following a bone marrow transplant; donations of DVDs and computer games and emergency palliative care bags enabling families to provide end of life care a home.

 Jack was diagnosed with a rare form of leukaemia In November 2003, just aged 4.
 He underwent chemo and a bone marrow transplant in Feb 2004, for which his brother, Joe, then aged 8, was the donor.